 Would you consider not brushing your teeth and not taking a shower or grooming yourself most days?
 Probably not.
-That’s because you are self-respecting, successful person.
+That’s because you are a self-respecting, successful person.
 You were taught methods as a child for getting rid of the build-up of daily life from your body.

 Eliminating Psychological Build-Up

-Well, guess what.
 Even self-respecting, successful people have psychological build-up.
 Since you are so successful, you manage it well.
 But that doesn’t mean that it isn’t there, and isn’t robbing you of smoother sailing each day.
 Going through the process of eliminating that build-up and getting comfortable and competent at methods to release it is how you will remain “successful” through the most stressful times of your life.

 The Stigma of Psychotherapy

-The strongest, most self-confident and competent people in the world confront and embrace their vulnerabilities in the presence of another person.
-There are plenty of successful 60 year-olds out there who rely on an ever changing cocktail of drugs to get through the day and night and wish they’d gone to therapy 30 years ago.
+The strongest, most self-confident, and competent people in the world confront and embrace their vulnerabilities in the presence of another person.
+There are plenty of successful 60-year-olds out there who rely on an ever-changing cocktail of drugs to get through the day and night wishing they’d gone to therapy 30 years ago.

 When you are the most effective, happy person you can be, you give the people you love the greatest possible gift you could give them.